Azure Azure Arc Azure PowerShell Hybrid Cloud

 -foregroundcolor $foregroundColor2 $writeEmptyLine

-## Create a resource group Azure Arc-enabled SQL managed instance, if it not already exists.
-Add specified tags and a resource lock
+## Create a resource group for Azure Arc data controller, if it not already exists.
+Add specified tags and a resource lock.

 try {